 “The fourth beast is a fourth kingdom that will appear on earth.
 It will be different from all the other kingdoms and will devour the whole earth, trampling it down and crushing it.”Daniel 7:23

 In Daniel’s vision, which he received in Babylon in approximately 550 BC and wrote down as instructed, God revealed characteristics of the nations that would exist on earth prior to the return of Christ.
-Further detail was revealed to the apostle John in approximately 96 AD, who was shown that the kingdoms would combine into a single international structure that “shall devour the whole earth”, having “power” and “great authority”.
+Further detail was revealed to the apostle John, the author of the book of Revelation, in approximately 96 AD.
+John was shown that the kingdoms would combine into a single international structure that “shall devour the whole earth”, having “power” and “great authority”.
 This global-scale “beast” would rule for a period of no less than 42 months (3½ years) prior to the battle of Armageddon and the establishment of the kingdom of God.

 1And I stood on the sand of the sea, and I saw a beast coming up out of the sea, having seven heads and ten horns.
 And on its horns were ten crowns, and on its heads was the name of blasphemy.
 2And the beast which I saw was like a leopard, and its feet like those of a bear, and its mouth like the mouth of a lion.
 And the dragon gave him its power and its seat and great authority.Revelation 13:1-2

 As explained in these accounts, the separate beasts or kingdoms of Daniel 7 are now united into a single blasphemous beast in Revelation 13.
 Their separate attributes (the lion, the bear, the leopard, and the beast of 10 horns) have been integrated into a single kingdom, with the exception of the eagle’s wings, which were “plucked” or torn off.